About

 MEDIA

-Within Re-Witch, we set up a group of sister projects working on heating and cooling solutions, willing to organise joint events, write briefings, newsletters etc. Do not hesitate to write to us if you are interested to join our soon to start regular calls: marine (at) ieecp.org
+Within Re-Witch, we set up a group of sister projects working on heating and cooling solutions, willing to organise joint events, write briefings, newsletters etc. Do not hesitate to write to us if you are interested to join our regular calls: marine (at) ieecp.org

 (Cool) women in science